dmytro-vydysh/deep-json-validation/README.md

 # Most common case: validating an HTTP request body.
 We could have a "people" table with columns like
 * name - string data type, required
-* lastname - string data type, required
+* surname - string data type, required
 * email - string data type, required in the body but nullable in the database
 * phonenumber - string data type, not required
 * dateOfBirth - Date data type, not required in the body and can be null if present